Joessarian/FIFA-Freestyle-16/README.md

 - "Shift + F6": Toggle use of goalkeepers
 - "Shift + F7": Toggle display of Skills Battle UI (can be shown in other game modes besides Skills Battle but will always show for Skill Battle)
 - "Shift + F8": Enable/disable the mod
 - "Shift + F9": Attach to the FIFA process.
-This will be done automatically the first time, but if you have to re-open FIFA, hit "Re-Attach" to attach FIFA Futsal 16 to the new process (disables mod on re-attach).
+This will be done automatically the first time, but if you have to re-open FIFA, hit "Re-Attach" to attach FIFA Freestyle 16 to the new process (disables mod on re-attach).

 **Game Mode Selection**